bevacqua/dragula/.github/contributing.markdown

 ### Support Requests

-There's now a dedicated support channel in Slack.
-Visit [this page][3] to get an invite.
-Support requests won't be handled through the repository anymore.
+We have a [dedicated support channel in Slack][4].
+See [this issue][3] to get an invite.
+Support requests won't be handled through the repository.

 If you have a question, make sure it wasn't [already answered][1].
 If it wasn't, please refer to the Slack chat.
 To get an invite, use the badge in the [demo page][2].